 Online Review Management Services

-A growing number of consumers research products and companies online before making a purchase, and studies show that 67% of consumers are influenced by online reviews when making decisions about what to purchase.
+A growing number of consumers research products and companies online before making a purchase.

 Having business pages on social media and online platforms will allow you to reach new customers, drive traffic to your website, and increase sales.
 But in order to attract customers, you need to have a system in place for managing and responding to reviews.